-11. Take extra clothes, dry snacks, juice boxes, and quiet toys for small kids
+11. Take extra clothes, dry snacks, drinks, and quiet toys for small kids.

 These will prove invaluable should the baby leak through her brand new Eid clothes in the car or the toddler starts complaining about hunger or thirst right before prayer begins.
 A book or quiet toy per child will also prove invaluable if the kids start becoming antsy during the Khutba.
 Avoid electronic devices if you can, but if you can’t, make sure the sound is turned off so you don’t disturb everyone’s Eid prayer.

 This is a must, especially for kids under 10.
-While Eid prayer places do have bathrooms, getting to them in the midst of a huge crowd can mean an “accident” or missing Eid prayer altogether.
+Getting to bathrooms in the midst of a huge crowd can mean an “accident” or missing Eid prayer altogether.